EmanueleHarrasser/dgm-projekt-diracgan/README.md

-Implementation of a Dirac GAN
+Implementation of a Dirac GAN for the Deep Generative Models course at the TU Darmstadt.

 gui.py contains a simple gui you can combine losses and regularization strategies and get a (non-animated graph) as output